Islak Kek

 - 05

-Pour the batter into the prepared dish, tap it once on the counter to release trapped air, and bake for 25 to 30 minutes.
+Pour the batter into the prepared baking dish, tap it once on the counter to release trapped air bubbles, and bake for 25 to 30 minutes.

 - 06

-In a small saucepan, whisk the remaining 1 1/2 cups milk, 1/2 cup oil, 3/4 cup sugar, and 3 tablespoons cocoa powder over medium heat until it reaches a gentle simmer, then remove from heat.
+During the final 10 minutes of baking, whisk the remaining 1 1/2 cups milk, 1/2 cup oil, 3/4 cup sugar, and 3 tablespoons cocoa powder in a small saucepan over medium heat.

 - 07

-Remove the baked cake from the oven and let it rest for exactly 3 to 5 minutes.
+Remove the baked cake from the oven and let it rest for exactly 3 to 5 minutes so the initial blazing heat escapes.

 - 08

-Slice the hot cake directly in the pan into square portions, then aggressively poke holes all over the top with a fork or toothpick.
+While the cake is still hot, slice it directly in the pan into square portions, then aggressively poke holes all over the tops of the squares with a fork or toothpick.

 - 09